nrobinson2000/linux-blade/README.md

 - You have now successfully installed and updated Linux Mint.
 The following steps are my personal customization choices.

-- I created a script to do most of the following steps manually.
+- I created a script to do most of the following steps automatically.
 I recommend trying it out.
 You can download and run it with the following commands:

 ```
 sudo apt install git